mvolkmann/blog/src/smalltalk.md

     displays message categories for the class in the third pane.
     Example message category names include "accessing", "comparing", "copying", "converting", "enumerating", and "printing".
-  - Selecting a message category in the third pane displays methods in that category in the fourth pane.
+  - Selecting a message category (a.k.a protocol) in the third pane displays methods in that category in the fourth pane.
     The top, default messate category is "-- all --", which contains all the methods.

-  TODO: Are message categories also referred to as protocols?

 - The second row displays a message describing the item selected in the top row.
 - The third row contains a series of buttons that can be clicked to